 - 14. In addition to section 12 (above), coaches, instructors, trainers and athlete support personnel have many additional responsibilities.
 The coach-Athlete relationship is a privileged one and plays a critical role in the personal, sport, and athletic development of the Athlete.
 Coaches must understand and respect the inherent power imbalance that exists in this relationship and must be extremely careful not to abuse it, either consciously or unconsciously.
 Coaches, instructors, trainers, and athlete support personnel will: - a.
-Comply with the Skate Cana-da Coach Membership Policy (Skate Canada Coaches only)

-b.
-Avoid any behaviour that abuses the Power Imbalance inherent in the coaching position to (i) establish or maintain a sexual relationship with an Athlete that they are coaching, or (ii) encourage inappropriate physical or emotional intimacy with an Athlete, regardless of the Athlete's age c.
-Ensure a safe environment by selecting activities and establishing controls that are suitable for the age, experience, ability, and fitness level of the Athletes d.
-Prepare Athletes systematically and progressively, using appropriate time frames and monitoring physical and psychological adjustments while refraining from using training methods or techniques that may harm Athletes e.
-Avoid compromising the present and future health of Athletes by communicating and cooperating with sport medicine professionals in the diagnosis, treatment, and management of Athletes' medical and psychological treatments f.
-Support the coaching staff of a training camp, provincial/territorial team, or national team, should an Athlete qualify for participation with one of these programs g.
-Accept and promote Athletes' personal goals and refer Athletes to other coaches and sport specialists as appropriate h.
-Provide Athletes (and the parents/guardians of Minor Athletes) with the information necessary to be involved in the decisions that affect the Athlete i.
-Act in the best interest of the Athlete's development as a whole person j.
-Report any ongoing criminal or anti-doping investigation, conviction, or existing bail conditions to the Organization (as applicable), including those for violence, child pornography, or possession, use, or sale of any illegal or prohibited substance or method k.
-Not coach, train, or otherwise support athletes if they use methods or substances prohibited by the Canadian Anti-Doping Program without valid and acceptable justification m.
-Respect Athletes competing for other jurisdictions and, in dealings with them, not encroach upon topics or actions which are deemed to be within the realm of 'coaching', unless after first receiving approval from the coaches who are responsible for the Athletes n.
-Not engage in a sexual or intimate relationship with an Athlete of any age in which the coach is in a position of trust or authority o.
-Disclose to the Organization any sexual or intimate relationship with an athlete over the age of majority and immediately discontinue any coaching involvement with that athlete p.
+Comply with the Skate Cana-da Coach Membership Policy (Skate Canada Coaches only) - b.
+Avoid any behaviour that abuses the Power Imbalance inherent in the coaching position to (i) establish or maintain a sexual relationship with an Athlete that they are coaching, or (ii) encourage inappropriate physical or emotional intimacy with an Athlete, regardless of the Athlete's age - c.
+Ensure a safe environment by selecting activities and establishing controls that are suitable for the age, experience, ability, and fitness level of the Athletes - d.
+Prepare Athletes systematically and progressively, using appropriate time frames and monitoring physical and psychological adjustments while refraining from using training methods or techniques that may harm Athletes - e.
+Avoid compromising the present and future health of Athletes by communicating and cooperating with sport medicine professionals in the diagnosis, treatment, and management of Athletes' medical and psychological treatments - f.
+Support the coaching staff of a training camp, provincial/territorial team, or national team, should an Athlete qualify for participation with one of these programs - g.
+Accept and promote Athletes' personal goals and refer Athletes to other coaches and sport specialists as appropriate - h.
+Provide Athletes (and the parents/guardians of Minor Athletes) with the information necessary to be involved in the decisions that affect the Athlete - i.
+Act in the best interest of the Athlete's development as a whole person - j.
+Report any ongoing criminal or anti-doping investigation, conviction, or existing bail conditions to the Organization (as applicable), including those for violence, child pornography, or possession, use, or sale of any illegal or prohibited substance or method - k.
+Not coach, train, or otherwise support athletes if they use methods or substances prohibited by the Canadian Anti-Doping Program without valid and acceptable justification - I. Under no circumstances provide, promote, or condone the use of drugs (other than properly prescribed medications) or prohibited substances or prohibited methods and, in the case of Minors, alcohol, cannabis, and/or tobacco - m.
+Respect Athletes competing for other jurisdictions and, in dealings with them, not encroach upon topics or actions which are deemed to be within the realm of 'coaching', unless after first receiving approval from the coaches who are responsible for the Athletes - n.
+Not engage in a sexual or intimate relationship with an Athlete of any age in which the coach is in a position of trust or authority - o.
+Disclose to the Organization any sexual or intimate relationship with an athlete over the age of majority and immediately discontinue any coaching involvement with that athlete - p.
 Recognize the power inherent in the position of coach and respect and promote the rights of all participants in sport.
 This is accomplished by establishing and following procedures for confidentiality q.
 Dress professionally and use appropriate language